Robert L. Grissom Professor, Internal Medicine

 |Practice Location(s):||University of Nebraska Medical Center

 |Medical School:||1973 M.D.
-University of Kansas School of Medicine, Kansas City
+University of Kansas School of Medicine, Kansas City, KS|

-1974 Intern, Internal Medicine, Department of Medicine, University of Iowa Hospitals and Clinics, Iowa City
+|Residency:||1974 Resident, Internal Medicine, Department of Medicine, University of Iowa Hospitals and Clinics, Iowa City, IA

-1977 Clinical and Research Associate, Arthritis and Rheumatism Branch, NIAMDD, National Institutes of
+1977 Clinical and Research Associate, Arthritis and Rheumatism Branch, NIAMDD, National Institutes of Health, Bethesda, MD

 Dr. Klassen received his M.D. from the University of Kansas School of Medicine and completed his residency at the University of Iowa Hospitals and Clinics.
 Following a fellowship at the Arthritis and Rheumatism Branch of the National Institutes of Health, Dr. Klassen returned to the University of Iowa as chief resident, fellow-associate and assistant professor.
-He came to UNMC in 1982 and has served as founder and chief of the Division of Rheumatology and Immunology, VA chief of Rheumatology, vice-chair of Medicine and VA Associate Chief of Staff/Research.
-Dr. Klassen recently completed 9 years as the Henry J. Lehnhoff Professor and Chair of the Department of Internal Medicine (2005-2014).
+He came to UNMC in 1982 and has served as founder and chief of the Division of Rheumatology and Immunology, VA chief of Rheumatology, Vice-Chair of Medicine and VA Associate Chief of Staff/Research.
+Dr. Klassen completed 9 years as the Henry J. Lehnhoff Professor and Chair of the Department of Internal Medicine (2005-2014).
 At UNMC, he initiated the Experimental Immunology Laboratory, co-directed the Bone Marrow Transplant Program, and founded the HIV Clinic.